-Here you will experience Greek summer at its best: the white and blue ever brighter with the sun, the people friendly and hospitable, the sea clear and precious as a sapphire.
+Here you will experience Greek summer at its best: the beautiful and unforgettable shades of white and blue, the people friendly and hospitable, the sea clear and precious as a sapphire.
 Serifos is full of sights and stories – to discover them, just visit a village, a beach or one of the many remnants of its times past, scattered all over the island.

 With a soil rich in metal reserves, mostly iron ore, Serifos developed as an outstanding mining community, one of the very few in the Mediterranean back in the 19th century.
 Operating through a former complex of miners' houses, COCO-MAT Eco Residences Serifos hotel honors this celebrated period in the island's history, offering a truly unique choice for your accommodation in Serifos.